-- Traditional doorway surrounds should be incorporated into the façades of buildings including sidelights, clear transoms and vision - The materials and surrounds of new windows should be in harmony - The scale of new windows should be in proportion to the windows on adjacent buildings.
+- Traditional doorway surrounds should be incorporated into the façades of buildings including sidelights, clear transoms and vision - The materials and surrounds of new windows should be in harmony with adjacent buildings. - The scale of new windows should be in proportion to the windows on adjacent buildings.